Want to know a little bit more about us?

 I’m currently in my third and final year at the University of Durham with a bachelors degree in sport.
 Now, I’m a full-time self-employed SEO content writer.
 Before setting up the blog, I started freelance writing last year (2019) as a way to make ends meet whilst at University, little did I know that it would lead to the creation of my own blog.

-Amongst studying towards the final year of my degree, freelance writing for clients, and writing for my own blog I do absolutely anything I can to keep fit.
+Amongst studying towards the final year of my degree, freelance writing for clients, and writing for my own blog I do absolutely everything I can to keep fit.
 While I still can’t run since being injured, I’m a sucker for pain and commonly find myself in the gym getting a sweat on and lifting weights to improve my inevitable return to the sport.

 Before being injured, I wasn’t the fastest runner, however, I certainly wasn’t the slowest.
 My 5k personal best was just above the 17-minute mark with sub-17-minutes so close, yet so far (someday…).
 Now, with over five years of experience under my belt, I’ve had the pleasure of working with some great coaches, alongside fellow athletes, and embarrassingly read and watched pretty much everything there is to know about running… at least for now.

 And it doesn’t stop there.
 My undergraduate dissertation topic is based on the psychological impact of injury on high-level runners (personal, I know…), extremely interesting and relevant – directly applicable to my situation.

 What can we expect from the blog?

 On the blog, you’ll find running tips from both personal experience and general know-how, training advice, an extensive list of gear reviews, and so much more you can sink your teeth into.
 I generally post two to three times each week and currently have over ninety different articles available to read, all within the five or so months we’ve been running.

 Do you want to work together?